walcht/walcht/about.md

 # Activities and Interests

-In case you are a recruiter reading this and you happen to play Volleyball and/or Football (or Soccer -_-), consider adding me to your team :-D.
+In case you are a recruiter reading this and you happen to play Volleyball and/or Football, consider adding me to your team :-D.

 Other than sports, whenever I have free time, I like to read technical books or improve my German language skills.